osteele/hackingthelibrary.org/src/pages/readings/tracer-bullets.md

-<cite>Hunt, Andrew. *The Pragmatic Programmer: From Journeyman to Master* (Kindle Locations 1062-1147).
+<cite>From Hunt, Andrew. *The Pragmatic Programmer: From Journeyman to Master* (Kindle Locations 1062-1147).
 Pearson Education.
 Kindle Edition.</cite>

 **10. Tracer Bullets**